 1000 Herrontown Road

 PLEASE NOTE: We firmly insist that no one call our office — not yourself, family, or friends.
 We will not discuss your case with anyone but you, and this is done only through correspondence.

 Whether you decide to write us back or not, it is important that you obtain your trial file and transcripts from your trial lawyer.
 Your trial file is the file of materials your lawyer had when he or she went to trial with you.
 The file should contain, police reports, forensic reports, witness statements, and pre-trial motions.
 It is vital that you obtain this file and transcripts.
 You will need them to work on your case.
 It also would be beneficial for you to see what the Freedom of Information Act (FOIA or FOIL) laws are for your state.
 Then submit a request to the various relevant agencies for files relating to your case and the crime you were convicted of.
 The prison law library will contain information about how and where to file.

-One final note: While CM reviews hundreds of cases, we take on a very select few.
-This means that the possibility of CM taking on your case is slim.
+One final note: While Centurion reviews hundreds of cases, we take on a very select few.
+This means that the possibility of Centurion taking on your case is slim.
 There is no waiting list.
 Knowing this, if you decide to write to us, we are more than happy to consider your case; however, we can not promise that we would ever be able to take on your case.